juan-carlos-trimino/Docker-Images/Kubernetes.md

 ## Secret
 #### Notes
+1. The maximum size of a Secret is limited to 1MB.
+2. The contents of a Secret's entries are shown as Base64-encoded strings.
+3. A Secret's entries can contain plain-text or binary value.
-1. Because how K8S handles Secrets internally, always use **Secret** over **ConfigMap** to store sensitive data.
+3. Because how K8S handles Secrets internally, always use **Secret** over **ConfigMap** to store sensitive data.
 K8S ensures that Secrets are only accessible to the Pods that need them, and Secrets are never written to disk; Secrets are kept in memory.
 K8S writes Secrets to disk only at the master node, where all Secrets are stored in etcd. etcd is the distributed key/value database use by K8S, and since K8S 1.7+, etcd stores Secrets only in an encrypted format.
-2. K8S provisions a Secret to each container in a Pod; this is called the *default token secret*.
+4. K8S provisions a Secret to each container in a Pod; this is called the *default token secret*.
-3. Each container in a K8S Pod has access to this JWT from its filesystem in the directory /var/run/secrets/kuberenetes.io/serviceaccount.
+5. Each container in a K8S Pod has access to this JWT from its filesystem in the directory /var/run/secrets/kuberenetes.io/serviceaccount.
 This JWT is bound to a K8S service account; e.g., to access the K8S API server from a container, use this JWT for authentication.

 ### Listing
 **List the structure of a Secret.**